petereijgermans11/workshop-reactjs-angular/workshop-reactjs-angular-solution/README_angular.md

 # ERROR 6:

-The names of the books are not shown on the Dashboard!
+The names of the books are not shown on the 'dashboard.component.html' !

 **Solution:**